 Nursing Tea Moringa Blend or Nursing Tincture Moringa Blend may be used in combination with Fenugreek, Goat’s Rue, Blessed Thistle, Moringa, Shatavari Tincture, or other herbs traditionally used to increase breastmilk production.

 The herbs contained in Herb Lore's Nursing Tea Moringa Blend and Nursing Tincture Moringa Blend are all organic, contain no caffeine, preservatives or additives, and are of the freshest and highest quality.
 We make our products in smaller batches, ensuring their freshness.
 If you've ever cooked with herbs and spices, you know how much of a difference it makes when using a fresh herb.
 The same applies here.
 The tea comes in a tamper-evident, resealable pouch, which is air-tight and moisture-proof to keep your tea in the freshest condition possible.
 The tincture (liquid extract) is available in either an alcohol-based version, which is recommended, or a non-alcohol version, which is extracted in vegetable glycerine and distilled water.
-The alcohol-based tinctures are recommended, due to the fact that alcohol extracts more of the medicinal properties of the herb.
-(Alcohol-based tinctures are safe for use by pregnant and nursing mothers, as the actual alcohol content per dose is the equivalent of eating a very ripe banana.)
-The non-alcohol tinctures are still quite potent and effective, and are a great choice for those who prefer a non-alcohol product.
+The alcohol-based tinctures are recommended due to the fact that alcohol extracts more of the medicinal properties of the herb.
+(Alcohol-based tinctures are safe for use by pregnant and nursing mothers, as the actual alcohol content per dose is the equivalent of eating a very ripe banana.
+You can read more about the safety factor HERE.)
+The non-alcohol tinctures are still quite potent and effective and are a great choice for those who prefer a non-alcohol product.

 This combination contains the following herbs: